TanBinh93/tanbinhphan.github.io/_pages/projects.md

 To make the SfM technique applicable to endoscopic data, **we proposed to integrate an Optical Flow method into the SfM framework**, which effectively addresses the problem of textureless image regions.

 A complete pipeline for 3D reconstruction in our project includes the steps: Pre-processing -> **Proposed SfM method** -> Multi-view stereo -> Meshed surface computation and refinement -> Multiple view mesh texturing.

-Several scientific papers were published in this project, you can find them in the links below.
+**Results:** several scientific papers were published in this project, you can find them in the links below.
 - **Tan-Binh Phan**, Dinh-Hoan Trinh, Dominique Lamarque, Didier Wolf, Christian Daul.
   *3D surface reconstruction using dense optical flow combined to feature matching: Application to endoscopy.*
   GRETSI (2019). [[Link]](https://hal.science/hal-02271615/)